whisthq/whist/README.md

 You're free to modify your own branches in any way you want.
 However, do not attempt to rewrite history on our common branches unless you have a specific reason to do, and the team's approval.

-We explicitly disallow merge commits on this repository, and all branches should be either squash-merged or rebase-merged, to avoid messy git histories with lots of "Merged branch `dev` in ....`.
-The commands `git rebase`is your friend, and to avoid accidental merge commits when pulling, you can run`git config pull.ff only` in your local repository.
+We explicitly disallow merge commits on this repository, and all branches should be either squash-merged or rebase-merged, to avoid messy git histories with lots of "Merged branch `dev` in ....".
+The commands `git rebase` is your friend, and to avoid accidental merge commits when pulling, you can run `git config pull.ff only` in your local repository.

 ### Commit Conventions